 A newly ploughed field is vulnerable, with no roots to bind the valuable soil.

 The majority of what is grown today is annual grains.
-The same process have to be started over every new growing season.
+The same process has to be started over every new growing season.
 The soil has to be ploughed, the ground sown, the grains established and then harvested to never be returned, unless the process is repeated.
 A newly ploughed field is vulnerable, with no roots to bind the valuable soil and important nutrients are leaked and end up in waterways where they contribute to the eutrophication of the oceans

 Perennial grains harness carbon in the ground thus decreasing the carbon dioxide emissions from farming.
 Perennial grains also contribute to decreased energy consumption and the reduced time requirement for the farmer who doesn’t have to plough and sow every growing season.
 The perennial grains are more resistant to draught and water stress, and their deep roots improves the absorption of nutrients from the ground.